Nchimunya97/GymGenius/CONTRIBUTING.md

-# Contributing to The Hytel Way
+# Contributing to GymGenius

-Thank you for your interest in contributing to this project!
-This guide will help you get started.
+First off, thank you for considering contributing!

 ## Development Setup